digitallawyer/openlegaldictionary/_definitions/descent.md

 title: Descent
 permalink: "/definitions/descent.html"
 body: Heredltary succession.
 Succession to the ownership of an estate by inheritance, or by any act of law, as distinguished from “purchase.”
-Tltle by descent ls the title by whlch one person, upon the death of another, acquires the real estate of the latter as his heir at law.
+Tltle by descent is the title by whlch one person, upon the death of another, acquires the real estate of the latter as his heir at law.
 2 Bl.
 Comm.
 201; Com.
 Dig.
 “Descent,” A; Adams v.
   Akerlund, 168 111.
 632, 48 N. E. 454; Starr v.
 Hamilton, 22 Fed.
 Cas.
 1,107; In